vikstrous/WatTools/README.markdown

 Steal my code!
 --------------

 If you are not a Waterloo student, you are free to use this code for your own school!
 It's really easy.
-It will (probably) run on any server with PHP 4.
+It will (probably) run on any server with PHP 5.
 Just please contrinute back any enhancements that you make :)

+Oh, and note that you have to create a file called .adminpassword containing the admin password!

 Contribute
 ----------